Tumas Group: The origins

 Tumas Fenech, then a police sergeant in Hamrun, and his sons opened the Easysell company in 1973, with a showroom in Qormi, to import and sell furniture and household items.
 The company was registered with the considerable capital of 30,000 Maltese lira, and it was soon put under general hypothec, with an overdraft facility by the newly-nationalised Bank of Valletta.
 Thanks to access to credit, Easysell started operating as a speculator in the property market, signing various deals in the 1970s, including with people linked to the judiciary.

 Tumas Fenech could count on the support of then-minister Lorry Sant and of Lino Spiteri, Maltese Labour politician (later deputy head of the Central Bank and Minister of trade) and of Maltese Labour Prime Minister Dom Mintoff.
 The closeness between Tumas Fenech and Lino Spiteri cost the latter the nomination in the 1992 Labour leadership race, then won by Alfred Sant, as Evarist Bartolo accused Spiteri of corruption.

 Expansion in the hotel market

-In the 1980s, Tumas Fenech expands in the hotel market, buying the Dolmen and the Topaz hotels in Buġibba.
+In the 1980s, Tumas Fenech expanded into the hotel market, buying the Dolmen and the Topaz hotels in Buġibba.

-In 1986, for 120,000 Maltese lira, Tumas Fenech buys the Spinola Development Company.
-This had been founded by British and American investors to bring the Hilton to Malta; the company had obtained from the Nationalist government a public lease of 990 liri per year, for 150 years, for a 31-acres strip of public land in Paceville, where it had built a Hilton hotel.
+In 1986, Tumas Fenech bought the Spinola Development Company for 120,000 Maltese lira, which had been founded by British and American investors to bring the Hilton to Malta; the company had obtained a public lease from the Nationalist government of 990 liri per year, for 150 years, for a 31-acres strip of public land in Paceville, where it had built a Hilton hotel.